Oral & Vision Health Blog

 American Heart Month: This is How Dental Health Helps Heart Health

-February is American Heart Month - and not just because of Valentine’s Day!
-American Heart Month brings attention to heart disease prevention.
-The leading cause of death in the United States is heart disease, with one in four deaths caused by the condition each year.
+February is American Heart Month, not just because of Valentine’s Day!
+The Month brings attention to heart disease prevention.
+Heart disease is the leading cause of death in the United States, with one in four deaths caused by the condition each year.
 So, how can you prevent heart disease?

 Warning Signs of Gum Disease

 Half of American adults have gum disease.
-Many of them do not realize they are dealing with a serious condition.
-Even though the early symptoms can be fixed easily, the problem can turn into an infection, and the effects may be permanent.
+Many of them do not realize they are dealing with a severe condition.
+Even though the early symptoms can be fixed quickly, the problem can become an infection, and the effects may be permanent.
 Smoking can increase your risk for gum and tooth-related issues, and so can side effects from other diseases and medications.
 Create a healthy brushing and flossing routine and seek out professional care.
 Here are some warning signs you should watch out for:

 • Bleeding gums during brushing or flossing